 Unfairly dismissed by many as the epitome of the Costa del Sol’s less attractive aspects, the delightful seaside town of Marbella is once again making a comeback as a thriving resort with eternal appeal.

-We love taking clients here for a couple of days - the hotels are wonderful, the food superb and it makes a perfect base to explore the entire coastal area with its charming villages and surprising beaches.
+We love taking clients here for a couple of days - the boutique hotels are wonderful, the food and wine superb and it makes a perfect base to explore the entire coastal area with its charming villages and surprising beaches.

 A relaxing few days in Marbella makes for a great break in the middle of a hectic travel schedule, or even as a main base to explore the entire region.
 Wander the winding streets of the old town, catch a catamaran to Puerto Banus, or indulge in an evening of olive oil tasting followed by a tapas tour – there’s no end of things to do during your stay.
 You can either opt to stay in a luxury hotel or enjoy your independence in a fully-serviced luxury villa rental rather than a hotel stay, through our partners theluxuryvillacollection.com – ideal for families.